Soft Robust MDPs and Risk-Sensitive MDPs: Equivalence, Policy Gradient, and Sample Complexity: Problem Settings and Preliminaries

+\begin{rmk}[Soft Robust MDP.]
+The soft robust MDP problem is useful, especially when the uncertainty set is not explicitly given. {In this case, it is more desirable to consider all possible probability transition models $\{\hP{}_t\}_{t\ge0}$ while treating the deviation from the nominal model as a soft penalty term $D$ rather than constraining it to be within a specified uncertainty set.} \end{rmk}

-The regularized robust MDP problem is useful especially in the setting where the nominal model $\{P_{s,a}\}$ may not accurately capture the complexity of the real environment, and it becomes crucial to address modeling uncertainties through robustness considerations.
-In this paper, we establish a connection between the regularized robust MDP problem and another class of MDPs, namely risk-sensitive MDPs.
-By leveraging this equivalence, we develop learning algorithms to solve risk-sensitive MDPs, thereby providing a solution to the regularized robust MDP problem.
-To introduce the risk-senstive MDP, we will first introduce the notation of convex risk measures in general settings and then introduce Markov risk measure to define the risk-sensitive MDP.
+In this paper, we establish a connection between the soft robust MDP and another class of MDPs, namely risk-sensitive MDPs.
+To define the risk-sensitive MDP, we will first introduce the notation of convex risk measures.

+\paragraph{Convex Risk Measures \cite{follmer2002convex}.} Consider a finite set $\cS$, let $\bR^{|\cS|}$ denote the set of real-valued functions over $\cS$.
+A convex risk measure $\sigma:\bR^{|\cS|}\to \bR$ is a function that satisfies the following properties: